BOD Card Planning Guide

 Route Setting Based on Occupancy Automatically adjusts turnouts to route trains correctly based on block occupancy to prevent collisions.

-Support for Automated Train Operation Facilitates automatic train control by providing real-time occupancy status to the system, which can be used to start, stop, and speed control trains without manual intervention.
+Support for Automated Train Operation Facilitates automatic train control by providing real-time occupancy status to the system, which can be used to start, stop, and control train speeds without manual intervention.

 Emergency Brake Trigger In case of a detected issue, such as unexpected occupancy, the system can trigger an emergency stop to prevent accidents.